 by Tammy Taylor~

-Now in the morning when I let the girls out of their coop for the day I remove the cap on the feeding tube and they enjoy their own little buffet all day long.
-I replace the cap after a while if I think they’re being a little too lazy during the day and want them to eat a healthier free-ranging diet rich with grass & bugs to go along with their organic feed, but the cap always goes on when I lock them up at night to keep other wildlife such as mice or rats from finding the mother lode and thinking it’s an all-you-can-eat buffet especially for them.
+Now in the morning when I let the girls out of their coop for the day I remove the cap on the feeding tube.
+They enjoy their own little buffet all day long.
+I replace the cap after a while if I think they’re being a little too lazy during the day and want them to eat a healthier free-ranging diet rich with grass & bugs to go along with their organic feed.
+But the cap always goes back on when I lock them up at night.
+That keeps other wildlife such as mice or rats from finding the mother lode and thinking it’s an all-you-can-eat buffet served especially for them.
 I hate when mice use the buffet line – they’re terrible tippers. 😉

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to Subscribe to our blog!